-Kilmarnock consult SFA over Lafferty investigation
+Lafferty charged by SFA over alleged sectarianism

 "We started that last week and we just need to wait to see the outcome of it."

-Saturday's trip to Pittodrie in the Scottish Premiership is Kilmarnock's first fixture since the 34-year-old former Rangers and Heart of Midlothian striker dropped out from his national squad for their Nations League fixtures against Kosovo and Greece.
+Saturday's trip to Pittodrie in the Scottish Premiership is Kilmarnock's first fixture since the former Rangers and Heart of Midlothian striker dropped out from his national squad for their Nations League fixtures against Kosovo and Greece.

 Manager Ian Baraclough stated that a back injury had also been considered when the decision was made.